javascript-destructuracion-objetos

 Destructuring Collections in JavaScript

-The destructuring of objects is a feature of JavaScript that allows you to extract properties from an object and assign them to variables individually.
+Destructuring of objects is a feature in JavaScript that allows extracting properties from an object and assigning them to individual variables.

-With destructuring, we can quickly access the properties of an object without the need to use multiple lines of code (which greatly simplifies the code).
+With destructuring, we can quickly access an object’s properties without needing multiple lines of code (which greatly simplifies the code).

-It is very useful when working with complex data, such as nested objects or those we obtain as responses from APIs.
+It is very useful when working with complex data, such as nested objects, or those we get as responses from APIs.

 Basic Syntax